 Always ask for a take-home box and eat only about half the entrée, packing up the rest for a tasty leftover lunch!

 A great prenatal is incredibly important to the health of you and your baby.
 Without the right nutrients, you run the risk of your baby having long-term problems like Spina Bifida or other health issues.

-I love this brand of prenatals.
+I wrote all about my favorite prenatals over at this post.
 They are a bit pricey, but they are very high quality.
 No fillers, and made with real ingredients so that your body actually absorbs them.